Muhd-Naufal/PA2-Project/README.md

 ![8](https://user-images.githubusercontent.com/51323038/59567189-13ebda80-909d-11e9-8697-89b99159b4a1.PNG)

 Click create project and after a bit of loading, Git/GitHub/RStudio should all now be synchronized.
 If everything goes well, your toolbar should now have a Git button.
 And if you noticed, your files are changed to match this repository.
 The same files on GitHub are now on your computer.
-This means whatever changes you do will now be reflected the same thing on the repository or server.
+This means whatever changes you do will now be reflected on the repository or server.

 ![9](https://user-images.githubusercontent.com/51323038/59567224-73e28100-909d-11e9-96de-01baf97245de.PNG)
 ![10](https://user-images.githubusercontent.com/51323038/59567281-30d4dd80-909e-11e9-9994-d841b9edc762.PNG)